 - Add the red onions and sauté them very slowly for about 10 minutes.

-- Turn the heat up and add the garlic, butter, carrots, celery and then scatter in the mushrooms.
+- Turn the heat up and add the garlic, butter, carrots, celery, half the cheese and then scatter in the mushrooms.
 Mix all the vegetables together and then add the beef, the rosemary a pinch of salt and a level teaspoon of black pepper.

 - Sauté the beef and vegetables for 3 to 4 minutes.